 Students in any 100-level mathematics course are encouraged to spend some time in our drop-in assistance center.
 Staffed by faculty members and students, the center offers a place to study with assistance when needed.
 Our focus is on student problem solving in an effort to empower students to become independent critical thinkers.
-Operating hours are M-TH from 2:30-4:30; location varies by term.
+Operating hours are M-TH from 2:30-4:30 in STEM 313.

-Students interested in a tutoring position should contact the MRC Coordinator.
+Students interested in a tutoring position should contact either of the MRC coordinators.